hanami/guides/content/v2.1/assets/overview.md

 ## Assets CLI commands

-You can use two CLI to compile your assets:
+You can use two CLI commands to compile your assets:

 - `hanami assets compile` will compile all your assets for production.
 - `hanami assets watch` will watch for changes to your assets and compile the relevant files immediately.